|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Grumman Corporation in Bethpage, New York as a model G-36 with manually operated folding wings.
 Delivered to the United States Navy (USN) as F4F-4 Wildcat bureau number 02110.
 Shipped overseas to the South Pacific.

-Meanwhile, thirty-six A6M2 Zeros from the 6th Kokutai and Tainan Kokutai led by Lt.
-Kofukuda escorting nine G4M1 Bettys from Misawa Kokutai acting as decoys took off from Rabaul at 9:10am.
+Earlier at 9:10am thirty-six A6M2 Zeros from the 6th Kokutai (6th Air Group) and Tainan Kokutai (Tainan Air Group) led by Lt.
+Kofukuda escorting nine G4M1 Bettys from Misawa Kokutai (Misawa Air Group) acting as decoys took off from Rabaul.
 By 10:00am. all the Bettys plus eight Zeros from the Tainan Kokutai and one Zero from 6th Kokutai aborted the mission due to engine trouble.
 By 12:10pm the remaining twenty-seven Zeros were over Guadalcanal at 27,880' to perform a fighter sweep.

 On October 3, 1942 the crash site was located roughly two and a half miles due east of the end of Fighter Strip #1, Henderson Field and two and a half miles u the side of a ridge by a USMC patrol led by Captain Cloyd R. Jeans.
 The crash site was identified by the identification tag and bureau number of the aircraft.
 Kendrick's body was buried at the crash site and marked with a pile of rocks and his dog tag.